 A Canadian supernatural horror film based on Stephen King and Joe Hill’s novella, In the Tall Grass has a more supernatural tone rather than psychological mind-bending.
 It’s great when your idea of horror delves more into the unnerving rather than focusing on cheap jumpscares.

-Siblings Cal and a pregnant Becky are travelling to San Diego when they come across a field of tall grass and hear a young boy calling for help.
+Siblings Cal and a pregnant Becky are traveling to San Diego when they come across a field of tall grass and hear a young boy calling for help.
 Once they enter, however, space and time start to warp as they find themselves unable to find the ending of the field.

 A Cure for Wellness (2016)